 YouTube is a social media based on video content.
 Every YouTube user can share information by becoming a channel owner.
 Each channel owner can create videos and share them like packaging on television (Nasrullah, 2017).
 YouTube provides information in the form of moving images.
 Generally, each user can share by uploading videos and get information by searching and downloading YouTube videos.
-YouTube is a video-sharing website that can be used to load, watch and share information in the form of videos for free (Lingga et al., 2019).
 Generally, these videos can be music clips, films, TV streaming, and videos made by the channel owner himself.